sdroege/gstreamer-rs/docs/gstreamer-player/docs.md

 ## `enabled`
 TRUE or FALSE
 <!-- impl Player::fn set_subtitle_uri -->
 Sets the external subtitle URI.
+This should be combined with a call to gst_player_set_subtitle_track_enabled(`self`, TRUE) so the subtitles are actually rendered.
 ## `uri`
 subtitle URI
 <!-- impl Player::fn set_uri -->